-You must enter your personal data correctly during setup because the formula used to calculate the distance traveled is determined by your stride length, your height, and your gender.
+You must enter your personal data correctly during setup because the formula used to calculate the distance traveled is determined by your stride length, height, and gender.

 Steps x Stride Length = Distance Travelled.

-Your personal data and your personal stride length improve the overall accuracy of your Fitbit.
+Your personal data and your individual stride length improve the overall accuracy of your Fitbit.

 Update your Fitbit’s personal info

 - Ensure that your height and gender are entered correctly in the Fitbit app.

 - Go to the Today tab > tap your profile icon or picture > choose your username to view your profile > tap personal and update your information.